Maritime Transportation System (MTS)

 Chaired by the Secretary of Transportation, the Committee on the Maritime Transportation System (CMTS) ensures the development and implementation of national MTS policies consistent with national needs, then reports to Congress its views and recommendations for MTS improvement.
 The CMTS addresses any number of issues that affect the safety, security, air/water quality and the efficient movement of freight and people at our coasts, waterways and associated port facilities.
 The CMTS also provides key MTS information sources to help senior public and private decisionmakers make critical MTS investments and resource allocations.
 See An Assessment of the U.S. Maritime Transportation System – A Report to Congress.

-For details about the MTS initiative, contact the Office of Intermodal System Development.
+For details about the MTS initiative, contact the Office of Ports & Waterways.